OpenNMT/CTranslate/README.md

 # CTranslate

-CTranslate is a C++ implementation of OpenNMT's `translate.lua` script, with no Torch/Lua dependencies.
+CTranslate is a C++ implementation of OpenNMT's `translate.lua` script with no LuaTorch dependencies.
 It facilitates the use of OpenNMT models in existing products and on various platforms using [Eigen](http://eigen.tuxfamily.org) as a backend.

-It supports CPU OpenNMT models.
-You can convert GPU trained models with the [`release_model.lua`](https://github.com/OpenNMT/OpenNMT/tree/master/tools#release-model) script.
+It only supports CPU translation of OpenNMT models released with the [`release_model.lua`](https://github.com/OpenNMT/OpenNMT/tree/master/tools#release-model) script.

 ## Dependencies